EngShahdAtef/Guess-the-Word-Game/README.md

   - **Incorrect letter**: Red
 - **Multiple Attempts:** The player has six attempts to guess the word.
 - **Hints System:** Players can use hints to get a clue (limited usage).
-- **Responsive Design:** The game is optimized for both desktop and mobile devices.
+- **Responsive Design:** The game is optimized for desktop and mobile devices.

 ### Technologies Used:
 - **HTML5** for the structure and layout.